viesturz/klipper-toolchanger/manual_rail.md

 movement to the given position.
 If SPEED and/or ACCEL is specified then the given values will be used instead of the defaults specified in the config file.
 If an ACCEL of zero is specified then no acceleration will be performed.
 If HOME=1 is specified then a homing move will be perfomed, and the position will be ignored.
 Normally future G-Code commands will be scheduled to run after the move completes, however if a move uses SYNC=0 then future G-Code movement commands may run in parallel with the rail movement.

+MANUAL_RAIL RAIL=config_name
+GCODE_AXIS=[A-Z] [LIMIT_VELOCITY=<velocity>] [LIMIT_ACCEL=<accel>] [INSTANTANEOUS_CORNER_VELOCITY=<velocity>]: If the
+GCODE_AXIS parameter is specified then it configures the stepper motor as an extra axis on G1 move commands.
+For example, if one were to issue a MANUAL_STEPPER ...
+GCODE_AXIS=R command then one could issue commands like G1 X10 Y20 R30 to move the stepper motor.
+The resulting moves will occur synchronously with the associated toolhead xyz movements.
+If the motor is associated with a GCODE_AXIS then one may no longer issue movements using the above MANUAL_STEPPER command - one may unregister the stepper with a MANUAL_STEPPER ...
+GCODE_AXIS= command to resume manual control of the motor.
+The LIMIT_VELOCITY and LIMIT_ACCEL parameters allow one to reduce the speed of G1 moves if those moves would result in a velocity or acceleration above the specified limits.
+The INSTANTANEOUS_CORNER_VELOCITY specifies the maximum instantaneous velocity change (in mm/s) of the motor during the junction of two moves (the default is 1mm/s).